syhily/duoshuo/README.md

 The backend is an API server built on top of the Hono.js.
 Which means this application can be easily deployed to any edge runtimes or serverless solutions.
-But for now, it targets to zeabur which has the MySQL runtime internally.
+But for now, it targets to the zeabur which has the MySQL runtime internally.

 When you want to develop the project.
 Execute the command `npm run dev`, the backend and frontend are serving under the same port `4321` with HMR support.